shahpratiksha/terraform_learn/README.md

-${} interpolation
+${} for interpolation

-We can only get stuff out of variable or data “provider”
+We can only get stuff out of variable or data “provider” See terra5 for example of how to get aws_region name